wp-plugins/featured-content/readme.txt

 == Changelog ==

+= 0.3.1 - February 25th, 2011 =

+* Fixed an issue where the shortcode displayed content in the wrong place.

 = 0.3 - February 24th, 2011 =

 * Changed how posts are looped in templates to use template tags.